petermr/CEVOpen/dictionary/INDEXofOil186Dictionaries/INDEXofOil186.md

 ### [eoCompound.md](https://github.com/petermr/CEVOpen/blob/master/dictionary/eoCompound/eoCompound.md)

--   **Description**: A dictionary of **2114** constituent chemical compounds extracted from Essential Oils mentioned in the **186** test articles downloaded from PubMed.
+-   **Description**: A dictionary of **2114** constituent chemical compounds extracted from Essential Oils converted from essoldb1.0 data.
 Of the 2114 entries, **1010** had their names normalized and tagged with corresponding Wikidata IDs, the other **1104** remain to be resolved as no Wikidata IDs currently exist for them.

 -   **Filename:** eoCompound.xml